Layhout/ios_live_activity_flutter_plugin/README.md

 }
 ```

-This data is predefined and processed inside `live_activity_plugin/ios/Classes/LiveActivitiesController.swift` and `your_app/ios/LiveActivitiesApp/LiveActivitiesAppLiveActivity.swift`.
+This data is predefined and processed inside `your_app/ios/LiveActivitiesApp/LiveActivitiesAppLiveActivity.swift`.
 Any additional data passed will also be processed accordingly.
 To customize how the data is processed, please refer to the [Modificaion Note](#modification-note) for guidance.

 ### Update an activity